ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

     Figure 1: Use-Case Diagram of a Restaurant System

-After drawing a Use-Case Diagram, designers write a **Use-Case Narrative** where they write down the preconditions and the postconditions for each Use-Case.
+After drawing a Use-Case Diagram, designers write down the preconditions and the postconditions for each Use-Case.
 Often the successful post-condition for one use-case becomes the preconditions for the next use-case.
 For example, for the "Order Food" and "Eat Food" Use Cases:

 - Preconditions for "Order Food": Customer enters restaurant.
 Staff is ready to take the order.
 - Postconditions for "Order Food": Customer orders the food.
 Staff takes the order.